 Great experience and customer loyalty go hand-in-hand, don’t they?
-It isn’t easy to consistently capture a customer’s loyalty but the best organizations manage it so flawlessly that they immediately stand out.
+It isn’t easy to consistently capture a customer’s loyalty but the best parks and FECs manage it so flawlessly that they immediately stand out.

 I recently had a purchase experience that was so noteworthy I couldn’t wait to share it with you.
 Here are five things I experienced that have turned me into a loyal fan and can help you impress even the most jaded, guest-experience critic.